carsync/classical-client-lib/README.md

 # Carsync Classic client library
 This project is a java library to access and use the classical (https://portal.carsync-log.de) REST API.
+It provides implementations for following Endpoints:
+* user
+* vehicle
+* division
+* company

-It provides implementations of some endpoints entities, but can be easily extended.
+but can be easily extended with other.

 ## How to use
-Import it in your project.
+### Basic
+Provide credentials
 ```
-// Provide credentials
 CarsyncSession carsyncSession = new CarsyncSession("test@test.com", "password");
 ```
 To access the vehicle API